wenwenmin/TSCCA/README.md

 ```

 ### TCGA data
-In addition, we also comprehensively evaluated the performance of TSCCA using a set of simulated data and matched miRNA/gene expression data across 33 cancer types from the TCGA database (please see the folder "Results_tcga").
+In addition, we also comprehensively evaluated the performance of TSCCA using a set of the matched miRNA/gene expression data across 33 cancer types from the TCGA database (please see the folder "Results_tcga").

 ### References
 <table class="docutils footnote" frame="void" id="id2" rules="none">